kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

 </div>
 <div class="chunk">

 **WEATHER:** Sunny, no clouds.
-Cold at -8F very windy at 20 mph+ winds above tree line.
+Cold at -8F, very windy at 20 mph+, winds only above tree line.

 </div>

 <div class="chunk">

-**AVY REPORT:** Moderate Concerns for a persistent slab at all three zones of skiing (above, bear, and below tree line) for North, Northeast, East, Southeast, and South aspects.
+**AVY REPORT:** Moderate Concerns for a persistent slab at all three zones of skiing (above, near, and below tree line) for North, Northeast, East, Southeast, and South aspects.

 </div>
 <div class="chunk">

-**PLAN:** The party of three: one Alpine touring skier, one Telemark skier and one Splitboard rider where going to tour along the trail and go to skiers right just above treeline and then ski in the trees.
-After one run there the party would tour across
+**PLAN:** The party of three: one Alpine Touring skier, one Telemark skier and one Splitboarder where to tour along the standard Butler Gulch trail for multiple laps.
+The first lap would go to skiers right just above tree line and then ski in the trees as marked on the trail map below.
+After one run there, the party would follow the trail marked on the map towards skier's left to ski the open gulches.

 </div>